tiagodeluna/java-ng2/README.md

 * User Reviews

 One thing that has been observed that in the sites that has been visited, none has the philosophy of cashback.
-As the proposal was creative, I think we should implement something a bit innovative in the issue of delivery.
+As the proposal was creative, was implemented something a bit innovative in the issue of delivery.
 So we created DishCoins.

 ## What is DishCoins?